Our Files and Testimonials

 About two years into his consumer proposal, his income dropped and he could no longer afford to pay the $1,200 monthly.
 He began to live on his boat.
 We recommended he amend his consumer proposal and offer to pay a much lesser and manageable amount – a total of only $38,000.
 This amendment was accepted by his creditors.
-Overall he will pay 25.7% of his debts.
-No additional fees.
+Overall he paid 25.7% of his debts.
+With no additional fees.

 Pending mortgage shortfall and over $121,000 of credit card debts

 This elderly fellow sunk too much money into a family business with seasonal revenues, namely over $120,000 on his credit cards.
 His home was in foreclosure and he needed our help.
 We devised a plan for him.
 He would keep his business, unfettered by those debts and would pay $500 monthly for 48 months.
 He will pay $24,000 over 4 years, estimated as 16% of his debts.
 No additional fees.
 Avoiding a second bankruptcy with more adverse credit reporting was important to this debtor.

 Following a separation this lady could not afford her usual payments toward her debt obligations.
 She could make a small payment and she chose to make a consumer proposal to her creditors.
 We devised a plan for her.
 She will pay $200 monthly for 39 months for a total of $7,800 equating to 31.8% of her debts.
 No additional fees.

 Over $126,000 in ICBC debt